Abstract submission frequently asked questions

 Who selects the abstracts and decides how they will be presented?

 All submitted abstracts will go through a peer review process carried out by the shortlisting panel.
 All abstract review decisions are final.
-Because of the timeline, there is no appeals process or opportunity to resubmit once an abstract is rejected.
-The top scoring abstracts will be invited for oral presentation (Annual Congress and Trainee Conference only); the remaining successful authors may be invited to present a poster/ePoster.
+There is no appeals process or opportunity to resubmit once an abstract is rejected.
+The top scoring abstracts will be invited for oral presentation (Annual Congress and Trainee Conference only); the remaining successful authors may be invited to present a poster.

 Registration and attendance at the meeting